-Harlem Shake falls somewhere in between Johnny Rockets, Shake Shack, and Cafe Habana.
-It's a Quick Eats situation, with all kinds of cultural flavor.
-It's real flavor too, not the artificial kind.
-The owners all grew up in the area, are active in the community, and will be donating part of their profits to local charities.
-They're not cutting corners here either, they're using the good stuff in terms of ingredients; Pat LaFrieda meats in their burgers and Blue Marble ice cream in their shakes.
+Harlem Shake does everything Johnny Rockets and Shake Shack do, but better.
+It’s an ideal burger, shake, and beer situation, with a little Caribbean flavor thrown into the mix.
+The owners all grew up in Harlem, do their best to hire from within the community, and donate part of their profits to tons local charities and initiatives, like Harlem Business Alliance, Harlem Children’s Zone, Harlem EatUp!, and so many more.
+They’re not cutting corners here either.
+They’re using the good stuff in terms of ingredients; Pat LaFrieda meats in their burgers and Blue Marble ice cream in their shakes.

 The burgers here are certainly unique.
-Harlem Shake takes a thin, double patty route, which is a different plan of attack than their peers.
+Harlem Shake takes a thin, double patty route.
 Their jerk sauce is excellent, and can be taken advantage of in the form of a chicken sandwich, hot dog, or fries.
-Also, as you would expect, the shakes are on point.
-We especially liked their namesake red velvet creation.
-The attention to detail at Harlem Shake really impressed us.
-We loved the TGI Friday's style buzzer that lights up when your food is ready, which purposely mimics the lights on the marquee.
-They've got solid beers on tap and serve Mexican Coke.
+And, as you would expect, the shakes are on point.
+They’ve also got solid beers on tap and serve Mexican Coke.
 Those little touches go a long way.
-We foresee Harlem Shake being a neighborhood staple for a years to come.

 A pair of thinly smashed custom blend sirloin patties lathered with American cheese, onions, pickles, and special sauce on a soft potato bun.
-These burgers have a meaty flavor, and remind us of an elevated, double-stacked from Wendy's.
+These burgers have a meaty flavor, and remind us of an elevated, double-stacked from Wendy’s in the best of ways.
 You can freestyle on your burger too, adding anything from a loosie (extra patty), to fried pork rinds, to pickled cherry pepper-bacon relish.
 Also, both veggie and turkey burgers are available, which you can customize however you want, or swap out with the beef burgers on the menu.

 This is the one to get.
 We thoroughly enjoyed this burger.
 Double patties with grilled onions pressed into the meat and topped with cheese, pickles, and homemade BBQ sauce.
 A very sloppy home run.

-Not your typical chicken sandwich.
-If you're into a Jamaican style jerk sauce, this is your move.
+If you’re into a Jamaican-style jerk sauce, this is your move.
 The crispy sandwich comes on a soft potato bun with spicy Caribbean slaw & jerk mayo.

-This one requires two extra miles on the treadmill tomorrow.
-A deep fried bacon-wrapped dog, with pickled cherry pepper-bacon relish, chipotle mayo, and onions.
-It's one of the best things we tried here.
+This one might've weighed us down for a couple of hours, and that’s something to celebrate.
+A deep-fried bacon-wrapped dog, with pickled cherry pepper-bacon relish, chipotle mayo, and onions.
+It’s one of the best things we tried here.
 Do it.

-We didn't actually eat anything from their melts/grilled cheese section, but it's worth noting that all kinds of melted cheese sandwich options exist on the menu and our guess is they're probably pretty damn good.
+We haven’t tried anything from the melts/grilled cheese section, but it’s worth noting that all kinds of melted cheese sandwich options exist on the menu and our guess is they’re probably pretty damn good.